 While the whole world was fixated on Android OS and iOS, a silent revolution was taking place right under everyone’s noses.
-In 2016, a team built KaiOS on the back of the now discontinued Firefox OS, and already have it on 30 million phones in North America and India.
+In 2016, a team built KaiOS on the back of the now discontinued Firefox OS, and already had it on 30 million phones as at mid-2018 in North America and India.
 Sometimes, there is no hype around the revolution.
 It isn’t tweeted or televised.

 This is the mobile platform behind the new generation of 4G-capable, smart feature phones that we have been talking about.
 Yes; those phones that will keep the other half of the world connected.